 * individuals who qualify for definition ii) are not eligible for this program.

-An applicant who does not hold a position at a university on the competition closing date is still eligible if he or she expects to hold a full-time regular tenure-track professorial position at a Québec university no later than June 1st, 2020, notwithstanding Section 2.1 of the CGR.
+An applicant who does not hold a position at a university on the competition closing date is still eligible if he or she expects to hold a full-time regular tenure-track professorial position at a Québec university no later than June 1st, 2021, notwithstanding Section 2.1 of the CGR.
 Successful applicants will have to provide proof of appointment issued by the competent authorities.

 An applicant who does not have a PhD on the competition closing date is still eligible if he or she expects to successfully defend his or her doctoral thesis no later than June 1st, 2021.
 Successful applicants will be asked by the Fonds, in due course, to provide a copy of their doctoral diploma.

 Applicants who have interrupted or delayed their career for parental leave, major family obligations or serious health reasons may be granted an eligibility period extension.
 In the case of parental leave, the eligibility period may be extended for up to one year per parental leave.
 In the case of major family obligations or a career interruption due to serious health reasons, the Fonds will determine the extension to be granted based on the supporting documents provided by the applicant.

 Applicants who suspend or postpone their career for reasons related to a disability may also be granted an eligibility period extension.
 The Fonds will determine the extension period based on the supporting documents provided.
 This exemption is in accordance with the Act to secure handicapped persons in the exercise of their rights with a view to achieving social, school and workplace integration (CQLR c.
 E-20.1).